SevenSamurai123/quattro_research/README.md

 Take the result dataframe with new Ensembl ID column of _get_ensembl_gene_ids()_.

-Find description and sequence region name of a gene by fetching the rest.ensembl.org with an given ensembl id.
+Find description and sequence region name of a gene by fetching the rest.ensembl.org with a given ensembl id.
 ```python
 base_url = "https://rest.ensembl.org"
 lookup_ext = "/lookup/id/"